Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 `clientOrderId`  client order id provided by the sender of the order as a reference (immutable) \
 `tradePairId` duplicate. same as `pair` above (immutable) \
 `price ` price of the order entered by the trader.
 (0 if market order) (immutable) \
-`totalAmount`  cumulative amount in quote currency. ⇒ price * quantityFilled .
-If multiple partial fills , the new partial fill amount= price * quantity is added to the current value in the field.
+`totalAmount`  cumulative amount in quote currency.
+If multiple partial fills exist, the new partial fill amount(price * quantity) is added to the current value in the field.
 Average execution price can be quickly calculated by totalAmount/quantityFilled regardless of the number of partial fills at different prices (mutable)\
 `quantity`  order quantity (immutable) \
-`quantityfilled`  cumulative quantity filled (mutable)\
+`quantityFilled`  cumulative quantity filled (mutable)\
 `totalFee` cumulative fee paid for the order (total fee is always in terms of received(incoming) currency. ie. if Buy ALOT/AVAX, fee is paid in ALOT, if Sell ALOT/AVAX , fee is paid in AVAX (mutable) \
 `traderaddress`  traders’s wallet (immutable) duplicate \
-`side` Order side.
-See #addOrder (immutable)  See ITradePairs.Side \
+`side`   ITradePairs.Side   See #addNewOrder (immutable) \
-`type1`  See #addOrder (immutable) See ITradePairs.Type1 \
+`type1`  ITradePairs.Type1  See #addNewOrder (immutable) \
-`type2`  See #addOrder (immutable) See ITradePairs.Type2 \
+`type2`  ITradePairs.Type2  See #addNewOrder (immutable) \
-`status`  latest status of the order.
-See ITradePairs.Status \
+`status` ITradePairs.Status See #addNewOrder (immutable) \
 `updateBlock` the block number the order was created or last changed (mutable)\
 `previousUpdateBlock` the previous block number the order was changed (mutable)\
-`code`  reason when the order has REJECT, CANCEL_REJECT, CANCELED(due to STP) status , empty otherwise (mutable)\
+`code`  reason when the order has REJECT, CANCEL_REJECT, CANCELED(due to STP) status, empty otherwise (mutable)\
 Note: The execution price will always be equal or better than the Taker Order price for LIMIT Orders.

 ```solidity:no-line-numbers
 function emitStatusUpdate(bytes32 _orderId, bytes32 _code) private